Cockburn ARC: Fremantle Football Club

 The Dockers moved into the 6,000 sqm facility in February 2017.
 The Victor George Kailis Oval is named in recognition of one of the club's founding member families, who were regular donors to the Fremantle Dockers Foundation.
-The oval hosted its first inter-club match in February 2023, when Fremantle played in a pre-season practice match.
-In February 2024 the club announced an expansion of the facility, to include new changerooms for AFLW players, an undercover 250-seat spectator viewing stand and a multipurpose function and education space.
+The oval hosted its first organised football match in February 2023, when Fremantle played in a pre-season practice match.
+In February 2024 the club announced an expansion of the facility, to include new changerooms for AFL Women's (AFLW) players, an undercover 250-seat spectator viewing stand and a multipurpose function and education space.
+The $7.4 million expansion, which was jointly funded by Fremantle, the West Australian government, the West Australian Football Commission and the AFL, was unveiled in September 2025.

+In 2026 the club announced it would play all its future AFL Women's (AFLW) home games at Cockburn ARC, ending its 10-year stint of home AFLW matches at Fremantle Oval.
+As part of the announcement the club confirmed that Cockburn ARC will undergo additional redevelopment, to be completed by 2029, that will accommodate an indoor training facility, improved venue and spectator infrastructure amenities and mixed-use health, education and community facilities.
+Fremantle was defeated by in the first premiership match held at Cockburn ARC oval on 16 August 2026, with a crowd of 2,514 in attendance.